 - Thick or heavy

-It’s good to test the thickness of the pick yourself, by holding one in your hand without gripping it too tightly and seeing how much pressure you need before it starts bending.
+It’s good to test the thickness of the pick yourself.
+First by holding one in your hand without gripping it too tightly.
+Testing how much pressure you need before it starts bending.

-This option is very useful for strumming chords lightly or playing fast lines on an electric guitar.
-Thin guitar picks will glide over the strings without grabbing them too hard, keeping the sound clean and allowing you to play with ease.
+This option is very useful for strumming chords lightly.
+Also playing fast lines on an electric guitar.
+Thin guitar picks will glide over the strings without grabbing them too hard.
+Keeping the sound clean and allowing you to play with ease.

-They tend to produce a plastic sound when strumming, which is not acceptable for some players, but this depends on the strings and guitar as well.
-This thickness will produce a softer sound with the lowest volume projection of all the options available.
+They tend to produce a plastic sound when strumming.
+This is not acceptable for some players, but this depends on the strings and guitar as well.
+This thickness will make a softer sound with the lowest volume projection.
+When compared to all the options available.

 Light Guitar Picks

 If you are looking for a pick for lead work or acoustic guitar, light is a good choice.
-They are sturdy enough to be used for strumming and lifting off the strings while producing a tone that is slightly louder than extra light.
-This depends on how hard you use the plectrum, however, which will also stress it more as they are a thin guitar pick.
+They are sturdy enough to be used for strumming, producing a tone that is louder than extra light.
+This depends on how hard you use the plectrum, which will also stress it more as they are a thin guitar pick.

 This pick is a good choice for strumming chords and lead work.
-They are sturdy enough to glide over the strings, but thick enough to produce a tone that stands out from an extra light pick.
+They are sturdy enough to glide over the strings.
+But thick enough to generate a tone that stands out from an extra light pick.
 This means it won’t be as bright or clean as the medium thickness.

-I take this pick as a good combination of brightness and strength, which makes it perfect for a beginner when starting.
+I take this pick as a good combination of brightness and strength.
+This makes it perfect for a beginner when starting.

 Thick Guitar Picks

-This type of pick is a good choice for strumming chords and lead work as it produces some rich mid-range sounds.
-The thickness also adds volume projection compared to a medium plectrum and provides a solid attack which is great for heavier music.
+This type of pick is a good choice for strumming chords and lead work as it creates some rich mid-range sounds.
+The thickness also adds volume compared to a medium plectrum.
+It provides a solid attack which is great for heavier music.

-Because of their added stiffness, they require more finger strength to keep a solid grip.
+Because of their added stiffness, they need more finger strength to keep a solid grip.
 Otherwise, when playing aggressively, it’s easy to drop them due to the lack of flexibility.

-The added thickness makes it harder to glide across the strings without touching them, which is why you will need slightly more strength than medium picks to prevent dropping them with this type of plectrum.
-But the volume is at maximum when you strum with an extra thick pick!
+The thickness makes it harder to glide across the strings without touching them.
+This is why you will need slightly more strength than medium picks to prevent dropping them.
+But the volume is at its largest when you strum with an extra thick pick!

 Guitar Pick Shapes

-It’s important to note that the shape of your pick can also contribute to the tone you produce, as well as your technique execution.
-Several shapes can help with some interesting sounds that are not normally possible with others.
+It’s important to note that the shape of your pick can also contribute to your tone.
+Also, your technique execution.
+Several shapes can help with some interesting sounds.
+Some are not normally possible with others.

 This is the most common guitar pick shape.
-One edge is more rounded than pointed, which allows you to play chords with ease while also making it possible to perform lead lines.
-It’s somewhat of an isosceles triangle shape and is where it all started with the first cellulose plectrum.
+One edge is more rounded than pointed.
+This allows you to play chords with ease, while also making it possible to perform lead lines.
+It’s somewhat of an isosceles triangle shape.
+This is where it all started with the first cellulose plectrum.
 This shape is referred to as the 351 and is very versatile.

 This shape is somewhat of an equilateral triangle.
-It’s easier to produce a brighter tone than a standard pick, which makes it great for strumming.
-It has quickly become one of the most popular shapes among players that lean towards lead work over strumming, especially in shred metal music styles where fast lines are needed to keep up with the speed of the drums.
+It’s easier to get a brighter tone than a standard pick, which makes it great for strumming.
+It has quickly become one of the most popular shapes among players.
+Those that lean towards lead work over strumming.
+Especially in shred metal music styles where fast lines are needed to keep up with the speed of the drums.

 Sharp Point Picks

 This shape is a standard pick with a point that is very close to being sharp.
 This allows it to glide over the strings while still maintaining a decent grip.
-Because of this, the sound projection is not as strong as a regular plectrum, but is used for lead work more so than strumming.
+The sound projection is not as strong as a regular guitar pick, but is used for lead work more so than strumming.
 The sharp point is great for accuracy and precision.

 There are several triangle-shaped picks available.
 Some with very sharp tips, and some with more round ones.
 They each have something to offer players, but are all able to increase control due to their larger size.
-Bass players favor these picks because of the extra control and dexterity they offer and are more comfortable.
+Bass players favor these picks because of the extra control and dexterity they offer.
+Plus they are more comfortable.

-This style of the guitar pick is designed for accuracy and speed, but requires more finger strength to use properly.
-They are thinner to be able to use without dropping frequently, which also makes them pretty versatile when some strumming is also necessary.
+This style of guitar pick is designed for accuracy and speed.
+But it requires more finger strength to use properly.
+They are thinner to be able to use without dropping frequently.
+This also makes them pretty versatile when some strumming is also necessary.
 They are also known as model 358 and are known for a warmer and round tone.

 Finger and Thumb Picks

 There are various styles of finger and thumb picks available.
-They each offer something unique, with most of them giving great control and tone, while still allowing you to use your fingers to pluck the strings with ease.
-Finger and thumb picks are often used in bluegrass music because they allow the player an extra grip for that classic sound.
+They each offer something unique.
+Most of them give great control and tone.
+All while still allowing you to use your fingers to pluck the strings with ease.
+Finger and thumb picks are often used in bluegrass music.
+They allow the player an extra grip for that classic sound.

 This is shaped like the top fin of a shark.
-The tips are sharp and are perfect for speed picking techniques as well as strumming.
-Each tip can produce a different sound, which makes them popular with musicians who want warm and bold tones.
-They are not easy to use however and do take some time, so they are not recommended for beginners.
+The tips are sharp and are perfect for speed-picking techniques as well as strumming.
+Each tip can produce a different sound.
+It makes them popular with musicians who want warm and bold tones.
+They are not easy to use and do take some time, so they are not recommended for beginners.

-This is a super unique pick shape and is great for players who need both a strumming, and a lead plectrum.
-This guitar pick is normally thicker with beveled edges and is aimed more at people who play heavier music styles on electric guitars that require loud, bold sounds.
+This is a super unique pick shape and is great for players who need both strumming and a lead plectrum.
+This guitar pick is thicker with beveled edges and is for people who play heavier music.
+Electric guitar players that need loud, bold sounds.
 One edge is great for speed, while the other is perfect for rhythm.